-- UCanGo2.org FAFSA page for educators, contains helpful resources for counselors planning and hosting FAFSA sessions for students and parents.
+- UCanGo2.org FAFSA page for educators contains helpful resources for educators planning and hosting FAFSA sessions for students and parents.

 - College Navigator, a website with information about colleges nationwide.

-FAFSA Facts, a flyer that provides students and parents with must-know facts about completing the FAFSA.
+FAFSA Facts and Five Steps, a flyer that provides students and parents with must-know facts about completing the FAFSA.

 FAFSA Parent Flyer, a publication for parents with helpful information about FAFSA completion.

 Your Transition to College, a brochure that helps high school students understand the differences between high school and college, and make the transition.

 The Federal Student Aid Identification (FSA ID) PowerPoint will guide you through the ins and outs of the FSA ID and how to create one.